Konrad1991/paropt/README.md

 # Installation

 *paropt* can be installed in R using install.packages("paropt") in order to use the version which is on CRAN.
-If you want to use the github-version (which can be used in parallel) use remotes::install_github("Konrad1991/paropt", ref = "Rcpp-Interface") within R (below you can see an example showing a parallized version of the parameter optimization of the predator-prey model).
+If you want to use the github-version (which can be used in parallel) use remotes::install_github("Konrad1991/paropt") within R (below you can see an example showing a parallized version of the parameter optimization of the predator-prey model).

 # Example